Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/README.md

 Anyway when trying to narrow down the source of the problem, we have to start at the top of the ```Call Stack``` and work backwards, so downwards.
 The number of lines in the ```Call Stack``` can be variable as it depends on how many times a different procedure has been called since the start, which in this case is ```_main```.

-Fortunately its possible to work out what line of code within a procedure has made a procedure call, which can then help you to choose what lines to ```Breakpoint``` when you start a debugging session either starting from the IDE or by breaking into it with a carefully placed ```Assert()```.
+Fortunately its possible to work out what line of code within a procedure has made a procedure call, which can then help you to choose what lines to ```Breakpoint``` when you start a debugging session either starting from the IDE or by breaking into it with a carefully placed ```Assert()```, which this repo has now shown you.

 ### CallDebugger